Some Velvet Morning (band): Band History

 Towards the end of 2015, Some Velvet Morning began thinking about a new way to release their new material.
 The result was the idea of writing, recording and issuing one song a month digitally for 2016.
-A physical EP Musical Chairs (with the first three singles plus a bonus track) was released to coincide with the band’s London Roundhouse appearance in March.
+A physical EP Musical Chairs (with the first three singles plus a bonus track) was released to coincide with the band's London Roundhouse appearance in March.
 Eventually the 12 songs were compiled as an album, Musical Chairs at the end of 2016.

-Due to the band’s success with How To Start A Revolution being placed in a pan European advertisement for Renault, Some Velvet Morning were booked by the Transformation Trust to appear at Wembley Arena in the summer of 2017 with The Vamps.
+Due to the band's success with How To Start A Revolution being placed in a pan European advertisement for Renault, Some Velvet Morning were booked by the Transformation Trust to appear at Wembley Arena in the summer of 2017 with The Vamps.

-Several songs from Musical Chairs plus others from the band’s catalogue provided the basis for the soundtrack to Boudica Entertainment’s Kat And The Band feature film, starring Ella Hunt and Dougie Poynter from McFly, which went into production in 2018, but would finally be released in 2020.
+Several songs from Musical Chairs plus others from the band's catalogue provided the basis for the soundtrack to Boudica Entertainment's Kat And the Band feature film, starring Ella Hunt and Dougie Poynter from McFly, which went into production in 2018, but was finally released in 2020.

 2020 presented the band with a unique challenge of completing their album, Rough Seas separately during the Coronavirus lockdown.
 With the basic tracks already recorded in London, the album was completed in Westport, Eire and saw a reunion with Rik Simpson as Executive Producer.
 The album Rough Seas was released in March 2021.
 Good To See You became a regular fixture on broadcasts for Sky Sports and the BBC 2020 Euro Highlights, as fans returned to the sports stadiums after the coronavirus pandemic.